radicalkjax/blog/docs/deployment/README.md

 # Deployment Guide

-This document provides comprehensive instructions for deploying the site to GitHub Pages and setting up a custom domain.
+This document provides comprehensive instructions for deploying radicalkjax.com to GitHub Pages and setting up a custom domain.

+**Last Updated:** September 2025

 ## Table of Contents